cophi-wue/German_HateSpeech_Corpus/README.md

 <a id="1">[4]</a>
 De Smedt, Tom, and Sylvia Jaki.
 "The Polly corpus: Online political debate in Germany." *Proceedings of the 6th Conference on Computer-Mediated Communication (CMC) and Social Media Corpora (CMC-corpora 2018)*, 2018.

+<a id="1">[5]</a>
+Bretschneider, Uwe and Ralf Peters.
+"Detecting Offensive Statements towards Foreigners in Social Media." *Proceedings of the 50th Hawaii International Conference on System Sciences*, 2017.